chappjc/dcrvanity/README.md

 First it found an address with "frEd" after Ds, then it found "fred" and stopped searching.

 Use 3 cores.
-Ultimately search for "decred", "d3cred", "DECRED", or "D3CRED".
+Ultimately search for "decred" or "d3cred".
 Secondary pattern (report, but don't stop), implied by pattern1, is a case-insensitive version of the primary pattern.
 Both patterns may be found anywhere in the address because of the leading `.*`.

     $ dcrvanity -pattern1 ".*d[e3]cred" -pattern2 ".*(?i)d[e3]cred" -N 3
     Primary pattern:  ^Ds.*d[e3]cred